hemalvarambhia/parallel-change/README.md

 [Danilo Sato's article on Parallel Change](https://martinfowler.com/bliki/ParallelChange.html).

 ## Your Task
-Change the class ShoppingCart in the package field.

-The class should be handle multiple int items instead of a single one.
+Using Parallel Change, modify the class ShoppingCart to handle multiple items instead of a single one.
 Tests have already been written.

 ## Rules